-We comply with the corporate governance requirements imposed by the Sarbanes-Oxley Act of 2002, the SEC and the Nasdaq Stock Market ("Nasdaq").
+We comply with the corporate governance requirements imposed by the Sarbanes-Oxley Act of 2002, the SEC and Nasdaq.
 To assist the Board in fulfilling its responsibilities, we have adopted certain Corporate Governance Guidelines (the "Governance Guidelines").
 Many features of our corporate governance principles are discussed in other sections of this proxy statement, but some of the highlights are: